mayfan/maynara.com/src/pages/index.md

           ![](/img/screenshot-2022-01-29-at-21.09.35.png)

-          _Image Source: The image here was taken from the main website and do not reflect the real prototype or disclose sensitive information._
+          _Image Source: The image presented here is taken from the main website and do not reflect the real prototype nor disclose sensitive information._
       - content: >-
           ##### 2021-2022 / Machine Learning/Artificial Inteligence SaaS
           Platform (B2B)